vivid-planet/comet/docs/docs/crud-generator/api-generator.md

 ### Generating Code

 After the entity has been successfully annotated, you can run the API Generator.
-To do this, first add a new script to the scripts section of api/package.json:
+To do this, first, add a new script to the scripts section of api/package.json:

 ```json
 {